tq-bit/chattergram/readme.md

 You can try chattergram under https://chat.q-bit.me/.

-> The demo runs on a 2GB droplet, please have mercy with it :-)
+> The demo will remain up till the 31. of April.
+It runs on a 2GB DO Droplet.

 <p align="right">(<a href="#top">back to top</a>)</p>